 A father watched as his 11-year-old son Seth embarked on a flight alone to visit family.
 Seeing Seth walk down the runway, he went home, assuming his son would arrive safely.
 Six hours later, he discovered Seth had walked off the plane before departure.
 He left the airport, stopped at a gas station for directions and trotted 30 miles along an interstate to his home town.

 If you are allowing your children to fly alone, be sure to take every necessary precaution to ensure their safety.
 Millions of children fly alone each year, the majority without incident.
 But Seth’s case should be a warning to parents: Be sure you and your child are prepared for the trip.
+Read on for important tips on children flying alone.

 Airlines generally consider children ages 5 – 14 who travel without a parent or guardian to be “unaccompanied minors.”
 Many airlines will not allow children 7 and under to make connections at all, but in the event a minor is old enough to change planes, they will probably be assisted by airline personnel and a fee will be charged.
 Some airlines — Southwest, for example — will not allow any minor (5 – 11) to change planes.
 JetBlue will not allow any children under 15 to make a connection.